paul-norman/go-template-manager/README.md

 tm.Reload(true)
 ```

-*(N.B. this does not work with an embedded file system as the changes are not picked up until next build)*
+*(N.B. this does not work with an embedded file system as the changes are not picked up until the next build)*

 ### Excluding Directories

-It is most efficient if the parser only runs over "entry" templates (that is those that will be called directly).
-For this reason it's best to exclude all directories *(within the designated templates folder)* from this process.
+It is most efficient if the parser only runs over "entry" templates *(i.e those which will be called directly)*.
+For this reason it's best to exclude all directories *(within the designated templates folder)* which do not contain entry templates from this process.

-By default, two directories *("layouts" and "partials")* are already excluded.
+By default, three directories *("layouts", "partials" and "components")* are already excluded.

 ```go
 // Remove directories from parsing